BoLiupro/MAEDE/README.md

 The dataset reflects Arrive-Stay-Leave (ASL) behavior aggregated at the regional level and is used to train and evaluate regional activity prediction.

 Due to privacy concerns, only partial (anonymized) data samples are included in this repository.
-For detailed dataset statistics and processing logic, refer to **Appendix A** of the paper.

 ### 🔐 Data Privacy & Ethics